 Scope

-This policy applies to all SMARTcurriculum Ltd staff, including senior managers and the board of directors, paid staff, volunteers and sessional workers, agency staff, students or anyone working on behalf of SMARTcurriculum Ltd [hereafter referred to as staff].
+This policy applies to all SMARTcurriculum Ltd staff, including senior managers and the board of directors, paid staff, or anyone working on behalf of SMARTcurriculum Ltd [hereafter referred to as staff].
 It will provide staff with the overarching principles that guide our approach to safeguarding.

 Purpose

-To protect children and young people [learners] who are contractually linked to SMARTcurriculum and direct recipients of its services and/or who live or study in establishments in which SMARTcurriculum delivers services.
+To protect children and young people [learners] who who live or study in establishments in which SMARTcurriculum delivers services.

 SMARTcurriculum recognises that: